 Recovery is about creating a life outside of the eating disorder

 It is being able to feel safe outside of a treatment center.
 It is being able to eat in front of people you have never met before without fear that they are constantly judging everything morsel you eat.
-Recovery is graduating from residential and PHP and wanting to start a new life rather than go back to treatment because that is where you feel the most accepted.
+Eating disorder recovery is graduating from residential and PHP and wanting to start a new life rather than go back to treatment because that is where you feel the most accepted.

 It is growing and healing and beginning to turn into a new and improved version of yourself.

-Recover is hard
+Recovery is hard

 Recovery is feeling all emotions and accepting them.
 It is being angry and sad and crying in front of other people because you are human and you have feelings just like everyone else in this world.
 Recovery is being okay with things being out of control.
 It is picking yourself back up again when you fall.